 Learn more about prematurity, the NICU, your role and much more from clinicians and fellow parents.

 Learn about the machines that are commonly found in the NICU.
-Hear from Dr. Cleary and directly from fellow preemie parents.
+Get an introduction from a neonatologist and hear directly from fellow preemie parents.

 Find out more about parents’ involvement and role in the NICU.
 Learn more about caring for your child and working with the nursing staff from clinical professionals and fellow preemie parents.